Last Updated on

 A group of people was asked if they had set goals.
 They were also asked if they had written goals and plans to accomplish their vision.

 After a ten-year study, the results showed that 13 percent of the people had goals but did not have them written down.
 Those people earned twice the amount of the people who did not set goals.

-The people that had written their goals down earned ten times the amount of people that did not set goals as well as the people that had goals but did not write them down.
+The people who had written their goals down earned ten times the amount of people who did not set goals as well as the people who had goals but did not write them down.
 Only three percent of the people had written goals.

 Here are some questions to ask yourself to help you decide what your goals are.

 - What type of art will you sell?